anonflor-cloud/Dolomiti_park_atmosphere_monitor/README.md

 # Dolomiti_park_atmosphere_monitor
-program to monitor the atmospher, rainfall, quality of the air in the Dolomiti Park Italy
+program to monitor the atmosphere, rainfall, quality of the air in the Dolomiti Park Italy